iamhectorotero/iamhectorotero.github.io/_posts/2020-05-17-median-and-group-by.md

 GROUP BY
   sex
 ```

+This query will return one row per sex and its corresponding average height.
+In other words, `AVG` **computes one value for each group defined by the GROUP BY function**.
+Functions that like `AVG` return one value per group of rows (such as `MAX`, `MIN`, `SUM`, etc) are called aggregate functions.

 After a Google search you can find out that to calculate the median in BigQuery you have to use `PERCENTILE_CONT(x, 0.5)` where x is the field we want to calculate the median over and 0.5 indicates the 50th percentile.
 If you don't read any further, what you would try to do is compute the median per sex using `SELECT sex, PERCENTILE_CONT(height, 0.5) as median_height FROM height_data GROUP BY sex`.
 However, this doesn't work!